Bone Density Scan

 The study suggests that ultrasound could be offered as a low-cost, more accessible method of screening for osteoporosis and other bone diseases,

 “Ultrasonography of the Radius and Tibia offers a low-cost, efficient means to screen bone health.
-The affordability and mobility of a US [ultrasound] bone machine enables its use as a screening method that may be applicable to large numbers of people,”
+The affordability and mobility of China ultrasound bone machine enables its use as a screening method that may be applicable to large numbers of people,”

 ● Proven Safety